PCC. Local. Global. Integrated.

 2. Potential corruption situations are described in detail in a PCC guideline.

-3. Business relationships with suppliers and business partners must be conducted in accordance with objective, commercial criteria exclusively.
-Personal interests may not play any role.
+3. business relationships with suppliers and business partners must be conducted exclusively on the basis of objective, commercial criteria.
+Personal interests must not play a role in this.

 4. The ban on accepting and granting advantages relates not only to direct financial benefits, but also to other privileges that could cast doubt on commercial impartiality.

-5. Regarding the acceptance and granting of benefits, gifts or invitations, PCC’s guidelines as well as tax regulations and relevant approval obligations apply.
+as well as the tax regulations and relevant approval requirements apply.
 These must be complied with.

 Money Laundering